 - A: It's Madrid critical mass.
 We're a group of riders that get together every last Thursday of the month in Cibeles, by the Post Office building, at 20:00h.
 We ride our bikes on a daily basis and once a month we pedal together in an organized coincidence, a celebration of an alternative and more friendlier means of transport, a vindication of another way of moving around and living the city.

 - Q: What is a critical mass?

-- A: It's a march --a monthly cyclist celebration held in many cities around the world to celebrate and vindicate the bike as a mean of transport.
-It's a once-in-a-month bike ride that takes place in different cities around the world to feature bikes as an urban mean of transport.
+- A: It's a march --a monthly cyclists celebration held in many cities around the world to celebrate and champion the bike as a mean of transport.
+IThe idea is to have fun while we stand up for our right to safe city riding.
 It's some sort of fun vindication --to stand up for our rights to safe city riding.

-Some of its mottos are: 'We're not blocking traffic.
+Some of our mottos are: 'We're not blocking traffic.
 We are traffic' or 'Ride daily.
 Celebrate monthly'.

 - Q: Why Bici Crítica [lit: critical bike]?